Reasons to Become a Christian

 See also: Jesus, Christian Books.

 This is a new page as of July 2017, which will improve over time.
-The page is still UNDER CONSTRUCTION.
-It will be fixed up soon but I really want to get it online.
 I'll add some pictures too to make it look more colourful and interesting.

 The first four reasons are highly relevant to the themes of this website, and the first two of these are not usually given much emphasis in most other explanations of why you'd want to become a Christian (or to follow any religion).